Top 6-month CD rate remains in retreat this winter

 "There may be a few steps back in the process, and that's what we're experiencing here," he says.

 Fortunately, there are still a few credit unions and community banks offering better returns to local customers.

-Two of the best deals in the country can be found in New York City and Corpus Christi, where credit unions are treating their members very well.
+Two of the best deals in the country can be found in California and New York, where credit unions are treating their members very well.

-But you'll have to live in the Big Apple or south Texas to join these credit unions and qualify for these rates.
+But you'll have to live in Southern California or the Big Apple to join these credit unions and qualify for these rates.

-There are residency and purchase requirements at the three other banks and credit unions paying local savers 1.00% APY in Ohio, Texas and the Washington, D.C., and at another other credit union paying local savers 0.90% APY in Massachusetts.
+There are residency and purchase requirements at the other credit unions paying local savers 1.00% APY in Ohio, Texas and the Washington, D.C., and at another other credit union paying local savers 0.90% APY in Massachusetts.